ucsd-edx/edX-Micro-Master-in-Data-Science/big-data-analytics-using-spark/notebooks/HW2018/hw2/README.md

 Once the cluster is up, simply append its master URL to `spark-grader.yml`.
 The grader will always choose the first free Spark cluster to send a submission for grading.

+### Credentials

+The grader uses `ssh` to submit jobs to the Spark clusters.
+Therefore, the Spark clusters must know the public key of the server that the grader is running on.
+To achieve that, please set the `$PUBLIC_KEY` variable in the `deploy/s3hook.sh` accordingly.